Art&Craft - Wood features - Miscellaneous

 Cost-saving options

-The elaborate barrel-making technology, the slow growth of the oak (min.
-80 years for harvesting), the fact that only two barrels can be made from the trunk of an oak tree, and the fact that the process takes up to 36 months (washing is done to remove unwanted tannins) make the barrels very expensive, which is reflected in the price of the wines.
-The barrels can only be reused for three years, after which they lose all their natural flavours, taking on those of the wine and need to be replaced.
+The elaborate technology used to make the barrels, the slow growth of the oak (at least 80 years for harvesting), the fact that only two barrels can be made from the trunk of an oak tree and the fact that the process takes 36 months (washing is done to remove unwanted tannins), make the barrels very expensive, which is reflected in the price of the wines.
+The barrels can only be reused for three years, after which they lose all their natural flavors, acquire the wine's natural aromas and need to be replaced.

-That's why some producers choose to flavour their wine by using pieces of oak mixed into the wine during fermentation or ageing.
+That's why some producers choose to flavor the wine by using pieces of oak mixed into the wine during fermentation or aging.
 The method is approved almost everywhere in the world.
-The label on these wines does not say they have been aged in barrels - barricadedhere oak influence- taste influenced by oak or oak maturation- oak aging.
+The label on these wines does not say they have been aged in barrels - barricaded there oak influence- taste influenced by oak or oak maturation- oak aging.

-Oenological tannins extracted from wood are also sometimes used and approved in most countries.
-It can be identified that such tannins have been used when the wine tastes the same regardless of the year of production.
-Wine is made from grapes and the grapes are influenced by sun, rain, cold, terroir (the soil in the area).
-It is not possible for them to taste the same every year.
+Oenological tannins extracted from wood, also approved in most countries, are sometimes used.
+You can identify that such tannins have been used when the wine tastes the same regardless of the year of production.
+Wine is made from grapes, and grapes are influenced by sun, rain, cold, terroir (the soil in the area).
+They can't taste the same every year.
 Sometimes they are more watery and less sweet, sometimes sweeter and drier.
 This is reflected in the wine.

 oak barrel